Andrepereira2001/feup-rc-2021/proj2/experiments/experimentsReport.md

 To be an IP frame the 13 and 14 bytes of the frame must be 0x08 0x00, this bytes are specifed in the first layer.

-To be an ICMP frame, firstely the frame must be and IP frame nextely the 24 byte must be 0x01, specifed in the second layer.
+To be an ICMP frame, firstely the frame must be an IP frame secondly the 24 byte must be 0x01, specifed in the second layer.

 ## How to determine the length of a receiving frame?

-The lenght is specified in the 17 and 18 bytes of the frame, in the second layer.
+In the wireshark we can see the lenght specified in the 17 and 18 bytes of the frame, in the second layer.